Masterful & Meticulous: Antique Mohtasham Kashan Rugs

 Noteworthy, Mohtashams continued to be made into the 1920’s.
 One particularly spectacular silk rug, created in 1921 in shades of beige and gold, incorporated large swathes of calligraphic verses by the medieval Persian poet Sa’adi into its borders and a central motif of enormous birds of paradise.
 But by the 1930s, commercial pressure led to duplicates (unheard of in 19th-century pieces), and European influence introduced chrome and aniline dyes that quickly superseded traditional vegetable dye baths.

-That they were created at least a century after (but were very much informed by) the so-called “Golden Age of Persian Weaving” during the rule of the Safavid dynasty (also a golden age of Persian ceramics, miniatures and embroideries) is all the more noteworthy, considering that Kashan’s 19th century weavers were no longer supported by Safavid Court funding, as they had been during the 16th and 17th centuries.
+That they were created at least a century after (but were very much informed by) the so-called “Golden Age of Persian Weaving” during the rule of the Safavid dynasty (also a golden age of Persian ceramics, miniatures and embroideries) is all the more noteworthy, considering that the Kashan’s 19-century weavers were no longer supported by Safavid Court funding, as they had been during the 16th and 17-centuries.

-Still, the creme de la creme rarely come to market; since 2005, only a handful of these have appeared in major auction houses.
+Still, the crème de la crème High-Collectible and top Connoisseur-Caliber pieces rarely come to market; since 2005, only a handful of these have appeared in major auction houses.
 Because Winitz consistently, and strategically, purchases long-held family collections, some amassed over generations, Claremont has acquired many extraordinary examples.
-During their 39 years in business, a total of over 200 of what is considered, by the cognoscenti, to be the most technically advanced of all 19th century weavings, have passed through Claremont’s doors.
+During their 43 years in business, a total of over 200 of what is considered, by the cognoscenti, to be the most technically advanced of all 19th-century weavings, have passed through Claremont’s doors.
 This number points to a significantly larger output than could have been achieved by the single-family, two-generation workshop of Mohtasham and his son.